pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 # ISIS Release Process

-Horace is deployed on iDAAaS system and machines dedicated for Excitations as a single git repository available read-only for Excitations machine users and providing read/write access for the members of the Excitations group.
+Horace is deployed on iDAAaS system and machines dedicated for Excitations from a single Git repository available read-only for Excitations machine users and with read/write access for the members of the Excitations group.

-As the single place where the Horace code is available to all machines, the changes to the code made by releasers are immediately available to all iDAAaS machines.
+As the single place where the Horace code located is available to all machines, the changes to the code made by releasers are immediately propagated to all iDAAaS machines and Horace users.

 ## Horace installation in ISIS